 Have you followed the Toy Story franchise?
 Then you might have caught a glimpse of a familiar face in Toy Story 3.

-While Sid Phillips, the toy-terrorizing antagonist from the first film, isn’t officially confirmed to make an appearance in the sequel, fans have speculated that the garbage man seen in the movie could be none other than the grown-up Sid.
+While Sid Phillips, the toy-terrorizing antagonist from the first film, isn’t officially confirmed to appear in the sequel, fans have speculated that the garbage man seen in the movie could be none other than the grown-up Sid.

-It’s a tantalizing theory, especially given Sid’s love for destroying things.
+It’s a compelling theory, especially given Sid’s love for destroying things.
 But despite the speculation, the movie’s creators have not confirmed if this is indeed Sid.

 It’s a fun theory to ponder while re-watching the movie.
 Is it possible that Sid grew up to be a garbage man, continuing his love of destroying things in a different form?
 Only time will tell.